Carole Landis: Broadway

 In 1945 she starred on Broadway in the musical A Lady Says Yes, with future novelist Jacqueline Susann in a small role.
 Susann is said to have based the character of Jennifer North, from her best-selling novel Valley of the Dolls, in part on Landis.

 Writing

 Landis wrote several newspaper and magazine articles about her experiences during the war, including the 1944 book Four Jills in a Jeep, which was later made into a movie costarring Kay Francis, Martha Raye, and Mitzi Mayfair.
-She also wrote the foreword to Victor Herman's cartoon book Winnie the WAC.
+She also wrote the foreword to Vic Herman's cartoon book Winnie the WAC.